unfinishedideas/RhythmCoach/README.md

 Simply press play and try to hit the notes on time with either the tap button on the control panel or the 's' key on your keyboard.

 ## Known Bugs
-* Currently there is a known issue where sometimes the next tick will come back as NaN if there are no targets set or if it hasn't reached that target note yet.
+* ~~Currently there is a known issue where sometimes the next tick will come back as NaN if there are no targets set or if it hasn't reached that target note yet.~~
+* Appears to have compatability issues with Firefox as well.
+Audio engine will periodically stop running and start.

 ## Support and contact
 If you have any issues viewing this site or any general questions about it please email me at